 So, there is no clear understanding as to how Jesus regarded the Old Testament.
 However there is no doubt that he set his own teachings, and interpretation of the law, above what was written in scripture.
-(Matthew 5:21-22; 27-28; 7:12; 12:1-8; John 8:1-9).
-Fortunately for us, Jesus made it very clear that the Old Testament law could be summed up in two commands.
+(Matthew 5:21-22; 27-28; 7:12; 12:1-8; John 8:1-9) and, fortunately for us, he made it very clear that the Old Testament law could be summed up in just two commands.

-“‘You shall love the Lord your God with all your heart, and with all your soul, and all your mind.’
+“‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
 This is the greatest and first commandment.
 And a second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the law and the prophets.”
 (Matt.
 22:37-40 – see also Mark 12:28-30; Luke 10:25-27)

 Does God speak to us, today, through the Old Testament?
 Yes, of course he does.
 But that doesn’t mean that we should carefully examine every word of the Old Testament law, looking for detailed rules that we must obey.
 We don’t need to worry about keeping the Old Testament law.
 We have the two great commandments and, importantly, we also have the commands of Jesus.
 At the end of Matthew’s gospel Jesus is recorded as saying that all authority in heaven and earth had been given to him.
 So, Jesus has authority over everything, and his commands must be obeyed.
 Jesus instructed the apostles to teach new disciples “to obey everything that I have commanded you” (Matthew 28:20).
 Jesus’ instructions to us, his followers today, are that we should obey his commands.
 (A list of Jesus’ commands can be found here.
 They are simple, clear and there are not very many of them. )

 What did Jesus say about the New Testament?

 Jesus didn’t say anything about the New Testament.
 None of the books of the New Testament had been written when Jesus was teaching.
-He did say that the Holy Spirit would continue to teach his followers after he had left.
+He did say that the Holy Spirit would continue to teach his followers after he had left (John 14:26).
 However, he did not say that the Holy Spirit would inspire his followers to write books.